What is the definition of Jump Height?

 JUMP TESTING BACKGROUND

 Jump testing is a vital component in both sports performance and physiotherapy, providing an effective means to assess lower-body power, strength, and coordination.
 Tests such as the vertical jump and countermovement jump are particularly useful for tracking an athlete’s recovery following injury, ensuring they are regaining function and strength.
-In the realm of sports, jump testing evaluates explosive power and athletic readiness, often acting as a key benchmark for performance improvements.
+In sports, jump testing evaluates explosive power and athletic readiness, often acting as a key benchmark for performance improvements.
 By analyzing jump mechanics and results, practitioners can identify weaknesses or imbalances, adjust training programs, and support a safe return to play while enhancing overall performance.

 JUMP HEIGHT DEFINITIONS